wout/dat-metadata-standard/README.md

 Properties for the *renderer* token:
-- **`outputType`** (required): the mime type of the renderer's output (it's up to the viewer to define de supported formats)
+- **`outputType`** (required): the mime type of the renderer's output (it's up to the viewer to define the supported formats)
 - **`dependencies`** (optional): an array of objects with dependency definitions